 - You’ve distanced yourself from settings, environments, or even speaking to those who are affiliated with the person or persons who did the offense.

-- You’ve resulted to character assassination, gossip, slander, venting, or spreading negative things ( true or other) about the person or situation that you seem to not let go of.
+- You’ve resulted to character assassination, gossip, slander, venting, or spreading negative things ( truth or other) about the person or situation that you seem to not let go of.

 - You wish or seek physical harm, financial detriment, or any form of pain in revenge to the person.